AmnisIO/AmnisIO/README.md

-# riot
+# RIoT
-A reactive way to write IoT - Reactive IoT (RIOT)
+A reactive way to write IoT - Reactive IoT (RIoT)

 ## The what, the why, and the how
 `riot` will enable you to write IoT programs in a reactive way.